lenddoefl/ews-client-php/readme.md

 Another way, and **it is not recommended**, you can store keys in TestKeys/ApplicantJourney subdirectory in directory of ews-client-php.\
 In that case you don't need provide additional argument in command line.

+***Pay attention that Scores API may return "Too many requests" error in case of frequent requests.***

+## Demos

+In Demos directory you can find demo files.
+They show how to access methods of both client classes.

 ## Development features